 - Department Response/Strategy (2011): No one in History would disagree with the idea of summer research grants for our best doctoral students.
 Currently, the College gives dissertation fellowship research grants, but these are few in number (one for the Humanities) and typically go to very advanced doctoral students who are finishing dissertations.
 The external reviewers clearly have an alternative model in mind here-funding research at the beginning stages of a graduate career.
 The Chair and Director of Graduate Studies will work closely with the Dean of the Graduate School and the Vice Provost for Research to implement this significant recommendation.
 If the spending balances in departmental accounts permit, History will offer matching funds to the amounts offered by the Graduate School. - Changes since 2011: - Funding for Graduate Student research remains a concern in the department.
-Most of the funding for graduate research comes from the department's endowed scholarship accounts.
+The majority of funding for graduate research comes from the department's endowed scholarship accounts.
 Students have the option to apply each year and the department has spent over \$50,000 in the past year on scholarships, the majority to graduate students.
-Just as with faculty research stipends, with existing departmental resources, no additional funds can be expended to support doctoral research.
+Just as with faculty research stipends, with existing departmental resources, no additional funds can be expended to support doctoral research exam system, render this recommendation currently feasible in a way that it would not have been five years ago.
+Careful mentoring in graduate research seminars will go a long way toward implementing recommendation #19.

-8. Outside Review Recommendation: To encourage quicker completion of MA theses and PhD dissertations, students should be encouraged to devise potential topics during their first year in the program and try them out in their research seminars.
+8. Outside Review Recommendation: To encourage quicker completion of MA theses and PhD dissertations, students should be encouraged to devise potential topics during their first year in the program, and try them out in their research seminars.
 The MA thesis should typically be shorter, with a range of 80 to 100 pages, so that students can complete it more expeditiously.

 • Department Response/Strategy (2011): Because History's GSC has already revised the curriculum to place more emphasis on graduate readings and research seminars recommendation #19 is a timely one.
-The fact that doctoral students will be taking more seminars, coupled with the revision of the comprehensive exam system, render this recommendation currently feasible in a way that it would not have been five years ago.
-Careful mentoring in graduate research seminars will go a long way toward implementing recommendation #19.
+The fact that doctoral students will be taking more seminars, coupled with the revision of the comprehensive